09 Aug Hong Kong Travel During the Protests: A Guide

 2. Is the airport open?

 Yes.
 Air traffic is running as usual at Hong Kong International Airport.
+There have been no disruptions since August.
 (It was closed on the evening of August 12, and for a half day on August 13th, resulting in cancellations and delays).
 It’s doubtful he airport will be disrupted again by protests.
 Last week the Hong Kong Airport Authority got a legal injunction from the courts that bans protest activities from most airport areas.

 They’ve also added new security measures to keep non-travelers out of the airport.
 (IMPORTANT NOTE: Travelers flying out of Hong Kong airport now have to present proof of travel (boarding pass) and ID before they will be allowed to enter the departures area.
 Allow a bit of extra time for this queue).